 - A. Nominations.
-Notification is sent annually by the Chancellor's Office to each NSHE campus to begin the nomination process in late August/early September.
+Notification is sent annually by the Chancellor's Office to each NSHE campus to begin the nomination process initially in April with a follow up in early September.
 Each institution may submit one nomination only for consideration to the Vice Chancellor for Academic and Student Affairs.
 Each nomination must contain the following information only: - i.
 Formal letter of nomination from an NSHE employee or student, adhering to the following guidelines: - 1.
 The nomination letter must address how the candidate accomplished a significant record of excellence in student advising that is worthy of recognition by the Board of Regents. - 2.
 The letter must address clear evidence of the following: - a.
 Ability to communicate effectively with students; - b.
 Effective advising; - c.
 Advising material or tools that the candidate developed; and - d.
 The candidate's advising philosophy. - Other supplemental materials as determined by the institution.
 Nomination materials must be submitted to the Department of Academic and Student Affairs via electronic mail.
 The deadline for campus nominations to be received by the Chancellor's Office will be no later than October 30 of each year.
 The exact deadline will be provided to the institutions by the Vice Chancellor for Academic and Student Affairs in the annual call for nominations. - B. Length of Service.
 Candidates must have at least five years of cumulative service in the NSHE by the date of nomination in order to be considered for the award. - C. Composition of the NSHE Selection Committee for the university/state college/DRI award: - i.
-Vice Chancellor for Academic and Student Affairs (non-voting); - ii.
+Vice Chancellor for Academic and Student Affairs or designee to act as non-voting chair; - ii.
 One academic affairs vice president or designee from each university, state college, and DRI; - iii.
 One NSHE faculty member appointed by the Council of Senate Chairs; and - iv.
-One student body president or designee from each university, state college, and DRI. - D. Composition of the NSHE selection committee for the community college award: - i.
-Vice Chancellor for Academic and Student Affairs (non-voting); - ii.
+One student body president or designee from each university, state college, and DRI.

+- D. Composition of the NSHE selection committee for the community college award: - i.
+Vice Chancellor for Academic and Student Affairs or designee to act as non-voting chair; - ii.
 One academic affairs vice president or designee from each community college; - iii.
 One community college faculty member appointed by the Council of Senate Chairs; and - iv.
 One student body president or designee from each community college. - E. Committee Review.
 The Committee may elect to utilize an external entity as part of its evaluation of nominees. - F. Final Approval.
-The recommendation of the selection committee shall be presented to the Academic, Research and Student Affairs Committee for final approval. - G. Award Amount: \$5,000
+The results of the selection committee review shall be presented to the Academic, Research and Student Affairs Committee for recommendation to the full Board for final approval. - G. Award Amount: \$5,000